 Job openings will arise annually, driven by both new job growth and the need to replace workers who permanently leave these roles.

-Why Pursue a BBA from Birchwood University
+Why Pursue a BBA from Birchwood University ?

-Birchwood University designed the Bachelor of Business Administration to provide a strong foundation and practical skills in business to students seeking to build a career in the Business domain.
+Birchwood University designed the Bachelor of Business Administration to provide a strong foundation and practical skills of business in students seeking to build a career in the Business domain.
 Students will develop a broad understanding of business administration and gain practical skills that will open doors to successful career prospects in this domain.
 From gaining domain-relevant knowledge to industry skills, the program equips students with a firm foundation in the core business administration areas.
 Students will delve into core business functions including general business administration, accounting, finance, project management, information technology, human resources, marketing, international business, and project management.

 Admission Requirements